All Episodes

 And you're right.

-And I I have been at that point where I was almost the donor, but there wasn't a close enough match for that.
+And I have been at that point where I was almost the donor, but there wasn't a close enough match for that.

-Look, myeloma, myeloma is cancer of the plasma cells that begins in the bone marrow.
+Like myeloma, myeloma is cancer of the plasma cells that begins in the bone marrow.

 That's what myeloma is.

-It it touches 88,000 people today.
+It touches 88,000 people today.

 At this very moment, 88,000.

-There are in total 148,000 new cases of blood cancers every year, 54,000 deaths.
+There are, in total, 148,000 new cases of blood cancers every year, 54,000 deaths.

 Lymphoma is cancer to lymph system.

-79,000 people were diagnosed, 731,000 are living with it.
+731,000 are living with it.

 It used to be a death sentence.

-The one of the worst diagnoses you could get was lymph cancer.
+One of the worst diagnoses you could get was lymph cancer.

-Now 731,000 people are not just surviving, living, but myeloma, the cancer of the plasma cells that begins in the bone marrow, and leukemia is cancer of the bone marrow and the blood.
+But myeloma, the cancer of the plasma cells that begins in the bone marrow.

 And this cancer, leukemia, causes more deaths than any other cancer among children and young adults under 20.